wpbrown/oakproxy/README.md

 3. `Import-Module .\OAKProxy.psm1` .\
    If you get an execution policy error you need to adjust temporarily `Set-ExecutionPolicy Bypass -Scope Process` .
 4. Configure the service by editing `appsettings.json`.
-5. Run `Install-OAKProxy` to install and start the service.
+5. Run `Install-OAKProxy` and supply the credential that the service will run with.
+This will install and start the service.
+If the credential is for a gMSA, leave the password blank.

 # Uninstallation